Temporal Fact Reasoning over Hyper-Relational Knowledge Graphs: Experiments

-To further investigate the importance of qualifiers, we report HypeTKG's performance on Wiki-hy/YAGO-hy by using a varying ratio of utilized qualifiers.
-We implement HypeTKG on all Wiki-hy/YAGO-hy facts but randomly sample 0\%/25\%/50\%/75\%/100\% of all the existing qualifiers during training and evaluation (0\% equals Variant A in Table \ref{tab: proportion wiki} and \ref{tab: proportion yago}).
-From Figure \ref{fig: qualifier ratio}, we observe that HypeTKG achieves better results as the ratio increases, showing a positive correlation between its performance and the number of utilized qualifiers.
-This further proves that qualifiers are beneficial for LP over temporal facts.
+\paragraph{Impact of the Ratio of Utilized Qualifiers} To further investigate the importance of learning qualifiers for reasoning hyper-relational temporal facts, we report HypeTKG's performance on Wiki-hy/YAGO-hy by using a varying ratio of utilized qualifiers.
+We implement HypeTKG on all Wiki-hy/YAGO-hy facts but randomly sample 0\%/25\%/50\%/75\%/100\% of all the existing qualifiers during training and evaluation.
+From Fig. \ref{fig: qualifier ratio}, we observe that HypeTKG achieves better results as the ratio increases, showing a positive correlation between its performance and the number of utilized qualifiers.
+This indicates that modeling qualifiers is beneficial for LP over temporal facts.